ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

 There are several applications that need to be installed for the example to function.
-The precise paths and versions given in the following setup instructions should be adjusted to the system at hand.
+The precise paths and versions given in the following setup instructions are exemplary for an Ansys 2025 R2 installation on a Linux system, and should be adjusted to the system and version at hand.

 uv
 --